-is a command-line app that is the primary interface between a developer and Expo tools.
-You are going to use it for different tasks in the development life cycle of your project such as serving the project in development, viewing logs, opening the app on an emulator or a physical device, etc.
+Expo CLI is a command-line tool that is the primary interface between a developer and other Expo tools.
+You are going to use it for different tasks in the development life cycle of your project such as serving the project in development, viewing logs, opening the app on an emulator or a physical device, and so on.

-To install and use Expo CLI, you need to have the following tools installed on your developer machine:
+To use Expo CLI, you need to have the following tools installed on your developer machine:

-To install Expo CLI, you need to install it as a global npm package.
-Open the terminal on your development machine and run the following command:
+For example, to see a list of available commands in Expo CLI, open the terminal on your development machine and run the following command:

 If you already have an Expo account, you can log in to it by running the command:

 Need help?
 Try searching the forums — which are great resources for troubleshooting.

 The fastest way to get up and running is to use the Expo Go client app on your Android or iOS device.
 It allows you to open up apps served through Expo CLI and run your projects faster when developing them.
 It is available on both the Android Play Store and iOS App Store.